MCDevKit/cmcc-docs/commandlang/special-functions/summon.md

 # summon

 Summons an entity and returns its context.
-Uses the same parameter order as `/summon` command
+Uses the same parameter order as `summon` command.
+If the function return value is not used, the only generated command from this function will be `summon`.

 ## Usage